andrija-djurovic/monobin/README.md

 ``` r
 install.packages("monobin")
 ```
-In order to install latest version from github, user can use the follwoing code:
+In order to install latest version from github, you can use the follwoing code:
 ```r
 library(devtools)
 install_github("andrija-djurovic/monobin")